 In the normal course of business, our financial results are subject to market risk.
 Market risk to us generally represents the risk of changes in the value of financial instruments held in the portfolios of the WisdomTree ETFs that generally results from fluctuations in equity prices, foreign currency exchange rates against the U.S. dollar, and interest rates.
-Nearly all (in excess of 90%) of our revenue-for the years ended December 31, 2008, 2009 and 2010, and the six months ended June 30, 2011, respectively-is derived from advisory agreements for the WisdomTree ETFs.
+Nearly all of our revenue-for the years ended December 31, 2009, 2010 and 2011, respectively-is derived from advisory agreements for the WisdomTree ETFs.

 Under these agreements, the advisory fee we receive is based on the market value of the assets in the WisdomTree ETF portfolios we manage.